ervandew/eclim/src/doc/content/guides/install.rst

       $ECLIPSE_HOME/plugins/org.eclim_version/bin.

 #.
 Once you have started the server you can test it by opening a Vim
-    window and issuing the command,
+    window and issuing the command, :ref:`:PingEclim <pingeclim>`.
-    <a href="../vim/index.html#PingEclim">**:PingEclim**</a>.
-    The result of executing this command should be "eclim *version*" echoed to the bottom of your
-    Vim window.
-If however, you receive
-    ``unable to connect to eclimd - connect: Connection refused``, or something similar, then your eclimd server is not running or something is preventing eclim from connecting to it.
+    The result of executing this command should be "eclim *version*" echoed to the bottom of your Vim window.
+If however, you receive ``unable to connect to eclimd - connect: Connection refused``, or something similar, then your eclimd server is not running or something is preventing eclim from connecting to it.
 If you receive this or any other errors and are unsure of what steps to take, please feel free to visit the <a href="ext:forums">forums</a> so that someone can help resolve your issue.

     Example of successful ping\: